MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-overview.md

 ## Getting started

-**Guides model-driven app.** You can use the Guide Sessions view in the Guides model-driven app to inspect guide sessions.
+**Guides model-driven app.** You can use the Active Guide Sessions view in the Guides model-driven app to inspect guide sessions.
 To access the model-driven app, sign in to Microsoft Power Apps and go to the **Apps** tab.

 ![Guide Sessions view.](media/analytics-data-stored-automatically-1.PNG "Guide Sessions view")